zig-jeff/Supphiros/README.md

 some blocks and Units from many other MOD.

-edit Code, draw sprites and add ideas by Jeff.
+edit Code, draw sprites and add ideas by zig-jeff.

 ## YouTube link.
 test play YouTube link https://youtu.be/wJojDcMEd2E